Below are questions that are commonly asked regarding the Freedom of Information and Protection of Privacy Act as it applies to LHSC.

 LHSC is permitted to ask for the purpose of a request if this will assist in identifying the specific records that the requestor is looking for.
 However, the requestor has no obligation to provide reasons.

-No. The purpose of a freedom of information (FOI) request is irrelevant.
-The requester has a right of access under FIPPA and the purpose of their exercise of that right cannot be used to deny access
+No. The purpose of a FOI request is irrelevant.
+The requester has a right of access under FIPPA and the purpose of their exercise of that right cannot be used to deny access.

-When can I expect a response to an FOI access request?
+Question 7: When can I expect a response to a FOI access request?

 In most cases, you will receive a written response to your FOI access request within 30 days after the form and fees are received.
 In some cases, it may take longer to receive a response, depending on the size and complexity of the request.